Kevin Smith: As a filmmaker

 On his 21st birthday, Smith saw Richard Linklater's comedy Slacker.
 Impressed that Linklater set and shot the film in his hometown of Austin, Texas, rather than on a soundstage in a major city, Smith was inspired to become a filmmaker, and to set films where he lived.
 He has said: "It was the movie that got me off my ass; it was the movie that lit a fire under me, the movie that made me think, 'Hey, I could be a filmmaker.'
 And I had never seen a movie like that before ever in my life."
 He assembled a library of independent filmmakers like Linklater, Jim Jarmusch, Spike Lee and Hal Hartley to draw from.

-Smith attended Vancouver Film School for four months, where he met longtime collaborators Scott Mosier and Dave Klein.
+For four months Smith attended Vancouver Film School, where he met longtime collaborators Scott Mosier and Dave Klein.
 Unlike them, Smith left halfway through the course, figuring he knew enough to proceed and wanting to save money for his first film.

-Smith moved back to New Jersey and got his old job back at a convenience store in Leonardo.
+Smith moved back to New Jersey and got his old job back at a convenience store in the Leonardo section of Middletown Township, New Jersey.
 He decided to set his film, Clerks, at the store, borrowing the a-day-in-the-life structure from the Spike Lee film Do the Right Thing.
 Smith maxed out more than a dozen credit cards, and sold his much-treasured comic book collection, to raise $27,575 to make the film, while saving money by casting friends and acquaintances in most roles.
 Clerks was screened at the Sundance Film Festival in 1994, where it won the Filmmaker's Trophy.
 At a restaurant following the screening, Miramax Films executive Harvey Weinstein invited Smith to join him at his table, where he offered to buy the film.
 In May 1994, it went to the Cannes International Film Festival, where it won both the Prix de la Jeunesse and the International Critics' Week Prize.
 Released in October 1994 in two cities, the film went on to play in 50 markets, never playing on more than 50 screens at any given time.
 Despite the limited release, it was a critical and financial success, earning $3.1 million.
 Initially, the film received an NC-17 rating from the MPAA for sexually graphic language.
 Miramax hired Alan Dershowitz to sue the MPAA.
 At an appeals screening, a jury of members of the National Association of Theatre Owners reversed the MPAA's decision, and the film was given an R rating.
 The movie had a profound effect on the independent film community.
 According to producer and author John Pierson, it is considered one of the two most influential film debuts in the 1990s, along with The Brothers McMullen.